planetjekyll/awesome-jekyll-plugins/README.md

 **Scripts**

 - [**Sitemap.xml Generator**](https://github.com/kinnetica/jekyll-plugins) ★202 by Michael Levin -- Generates a sitemap.xml file by traversing all of the available posts and pages.
-- [**Full-text search**](https://github.com/PascalW/jekyll_indextank) ★141 by Pascal Widdershoven -- Adds full-text search to your Jekyll site with a plugin and a bit of JavaScript.
 - [**AliasGenerator**](https://github.com/tsmango/jekyll_alias_generator) ★121 by Thomas Mango -- Generates redirect pages for posts when an alias is specified in the YAML Front Matter.
 - [**Pageless Redirect Generator**](https://github.com/nquinlan/jekyll-pageless-redirects) ★61 by Nick Quinlan -- Generates redirects based on files in the Jekyll root, with support for htaccess style redirects.
 - [**RssGenerator**](https://github.com/agelber/jekyll-rss) ★81 by Assaf Gelber -- Automatically creates an RSS 2.0 feed from your posts.